polydojo/jispy/README.md

 Jispy's original vision was to seamlessly allow embedding JavaScript programs in Python projects.
 By default, it doesn't expose the host's file system or any other sensitive element.
 Some checks on infinite looping and infinite recursion are provided to tackle possibly malicious code.

+#### Maintainance and Licensing

-See [LICENSE.md](https://github.com/sumukhbarve/jispy/blob/master/LICENSE.md) and [DEDICATION.md](https://github.com/sumukhbarve/jispy/blob/master/DEDICATION.md) for project license and dedication respectively.
+The project is currently maintined by the engineering team at [Polydojo](https://twitter.com/polydojo).
+See [LICENSE.txt](https://github.com/sumukhbarve/jispy/blob/master/LICENSE.txt) and [DEDICATION.md](https://github.com/sumukhbarve/jispy/blob/master/DEDICATION.md) for project license and dedication respectively.

 #### Installation
 Simply include **jispy.py** in your project directory.
 For convenience, you may wish to also include stdlib.l.js, which provides multiple utilities and manipulators.